docker/docs/docker-hub/onboard-business.md

       >
       > The NameID is your email address and is set as the default.
 For example: yourname@mycompany.com.

-   6. Complete the fields in the Configuration Settings section and click **Save**.
+   6. Complete the fields in the Configuration Settings section and select **Save**.
 If you want to change your IdP, you must delete your existing provider and configure SSO with your new IdP.

    </div>
    </div>

-4. Click **Add Domain** and specify the corporate domain you'd like to manage with SSO.
+4. Select **Add Domain** and specify the corporate domain you'd like to manage with SSO.
 Domains should be formatted without protocol or www information, for example, yourcompany.com.
 Docker currently supports multiple domains that are part of your IdP.
 Make sure that your domain is reachable through email.

    > **Note**
    >